 Oscillator circuits based on crystals or ceramic resonators require a certain time after power-up to establish a stable oscillation.
 The on-chip DRT keeps the device in a Reset condition after MCLR has reached a logic high (VIH MCLR) level.
-Using an external RC network connected to the MCLR input is not required in most cases.
+Programming MCLR/VPP as MCLR and using an external RC network connected to the MCLR input is not required in most cases.
 This allows savings in cost-sensitive and/or space restricted applications, as well as allowing the use of that pin as a general purpose input.